-It can be challenging to put your life back together again after a hurricane, flood, earthquake, wildfire or other disasters.
+It can be challenging to put your life back together again after a hurricane, flood, earthquake, wildfire, or other disasters.
 Family members often struggle to piece together financial and legal affairs when a family member dies unexpectedly.
 The experts agree that it is important to organize your critical documents and family keepsakes in a way that makes them quickly accessible and still keeps them secure.

-What is the best way to organize and protect critical documents in case of emergency?
-The best way to organize original documents is in a special binder that has been uniquely designed for that purpose and with an electronic copy of the scanned documents on a password protected encrypted flash drive.
+What is the best way to organize and protect critical documents in case of an emergency?
+The best way to organize original documents is in a special binder that has been uniquely designed for that purpose and with an electronic copy of the scanned documents on a password-protected encrypted flash drive.
 This can help minimize this daunting task of putting your life back together after a disaster.